davinryan/aws-associate-architect/safe-architect/A.questions-i-didnt-know.md

-In addition to System Architects, what is the best role to define and maintain Program Increment (PI) Roadmaps?
+In addition to System Architects, what is the best role to define and maintain Planning Interval (PI) Roadmaps?

 What is true about Lean Budget Guardrails?

-In balancing intentional architecture and emergent design for the upcoming Program Increment (PI), what three things does a System Architect work to avoid?
+In balancing intentional architecture and emergent design for the upcoming Planning Interval (PI), what three things does a System Architect work to avoid?
 (Choose three.)
 Explaining the architectural Vision to AgileTeams Untested nonfunctional requirements (NFRs)
 Unvalidated architectural decisions